samphillippo/cube-world/README.md

 This is an OpenGL learning project in which I have created an interactive voxel-based environment in the vein of Minecraft.
 The program utilizes the Phong lighting model for an immersive day-night cycle, and allows for player interaction with the world through keyboard and mouse.

-CubeWorld introduces the concept of "sentient cubes," which appear similar to the building blocks of the environment, but each have unique behaviors based on their texture:
+CubeWorld introduces the concept of "sentient cubes," which appear similar to the building blocks of the environment, but each have unique behaviors based on their texture.
+These blocks currently always spawn in a default 'test' state, but I have plans for interactive/automated spawning.

 ```
 Path Placer (stone)   - Randomly builds paths in a roaming pattern.
 Will path away from the player if attacked.